 The 4WD and four-wheel steering Locobix would draw their power from automatic inductive power transfer switches embedded in the pavement.
 With its electric motors, the Locobix would be silent, but most importantly, eco friendly.
 The payment system would simply detect your phone or recognize you and charge for the ride.
 The payment would definitely need to be seamless to make it attractive to a new crowd of public transit users.

 The Locobix could be used by students who want to arrive to class less exhausted or business people who don’t want to arrive at their workplace all sweaty.
 It could provide a safer way to travel for people who want to use their bikes in places where dense traffic is too dangerous.

-I would like to thank Adolfo Esquivel for the great renderings of the Locobix.
+The Locobix concept was imagined in August 2017 by Charles Bombardier and designed by Adolfo Esquivel .
 Adolfo earned an Industrial Design degree from Colombia and completed postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as an industrial designer for BRP and this concept as been waiting on my desk since he got hired… Adolfo also created the design of the firesound fire extinguishing drone and and Pinball futuristic theme park.